 PIP coverage, also referred to as med-pay, is optional in California.
 Most PIP insurance can cover the cost of doctor visits, hospital stays, medications, and medical equipment for you and your passengers.
 However, PIP will not cover pain and suffering.
 If you caused an accident and have purchased PIP insurance in the state of California, you may make an injury claim against your PIP.
 Your comprehensive health insurance policy likely offers better coverage, but PIP can help address unmet needs, cover your passengers, and lower your health insurance usage.

 Comparative Fault in California

 If you were completely at fault for the accident, PIP insurance may be your only option to file a personal injury claim.
 However, if the other driver was partially at fault, you could be able to receive compensation for a portion of your expenses.
 In fact, the other party only needs to accept 1% responsibility in order for you to make an accident claim.

 California is both a fault state and a comparative fault state.
 Comparative fault means that if your case goes to court, the court may assign fault to more than one party.
 In a so-called shared fault case, even if the plaintiff has accused you of causing the accident, if the court determines the plaintiff shares some of the fault for the accident, you can receive compensation for the portion of the accident that was the plaintiff’s fault.

-In order to receive compensation, your personal injury lawyer must prove the plaintiff was at least 1% at fault for the accident.
+In order to receive compensation, your accident lawyer must prove the plaintiff was at least 1% at fault for the accident.
 Perhaps the plaintiff failed to signal, failed to use vehicle hazard lights, or maintained a position in your blind spot.
-Your attorney will consider the circumstances of your accident and attempt to show the court that you were not 100% to blame for the accident.
+Your Orange County car accident attorney will consider the circumstances of your accident and attempt to show the court that you were not 100% to blame for the accident.
 Your compensation will reflect the plaintiff’s percentage of assigned fault.